RodionGork/tinyscheme/README.md

 - removed some compilation warnings
 - symbols are case-sensitive by default (to match R6RS, R7RS and speed-up a bit)
 - removed some old unused code (eg. objlist implementation)
-- code cleanup / formatting (with `indent -br -brs -brf -nut -ci4 -nlp -npsl -npro -npcs *.c`)
+- code cleanup / formatting (with `indent -br -brs -brf -nut -ci4 -nlp -npsl -npro -npcs -ce *.c`)

 If the changes will go bit too far it will make sense to modify project name in some manner to prevent confusion with original, but also to clarify it is related.